cartman12/cartman12.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: "If we have data, let’s look at data.
-If all we have are opinions, let’s go with mine."
+subtitle: " 'If we have data, let’s look at data.
+If all we have are opinions, let’s go with mine.' "
 ---

 My name is Mohamad Ali Nasser, I am an aspiring Data Scientist and Machine Learning Expert